-The Board regularly reviews the Group's governance arrangements, as well as developments in market practice, expectations and regulation.
-Subject to the exceptions as noted in this statement, the Group's corporate governance arrangements conform to the Corporate Governance Principles and Recommendations (3rd Edition) issued by the ASX Corporate Governance Council ("ASX Corporate Governance Principles").
-The exceptions relate to the composition of the Board's Audit Risk Management and Compliance Committee and the Nomination and Remuneration Committee in the early part of the 2016 financial year as a consequence of a temporary Board vacancy.
-The exceptions were remedied soon after an additional non-executive director was appointed.
+The Company and Board regularly review the Group's governance arrangements, as well as developments in market practice, stakeholder expectations and regulation.
+The Group's corporate governance arrangements conform to the Corporate Governance Principles and Recommendations (3rd Edition) issued by the ASX Corporate Governance Council ("ASX Corporate Governance Principles").